Stephen Port, serial killer of gay men, jailed

 A judge at London's Old Bailey handed the killer a whole-life term, meaning he will never be released.
 "The defendant will die in prison," Mr. Justice Openshaw explained, as cheers broke out in the public gallery.

-The judge said Port had carried out the murders to "satisfy his lust" for sex with young men who were unconscious, the Press Association (PA) news agency reports.

-He said Port's attempt to cover up two of the murders with a fake suicide note was "wicked and monstrous."
+Port's attempt to cover-up two of the murders with a fake suicide note was, he said, "wicked and monstrous."

+The judge said he accepted that Port intended to cause serious harm rather than death but said "he must have known and foreseen there was a high risk of death, the more so after the death of the first victim."

+Port, a chef and part-time male escort, lured his victims to his flat using online dating sites, before plying them with drinks laced with lethal doses of the sex-enhancing drug GHB in order to rape them while they were unconscious.

 Familes 'devastated and broken'

-He then dumped their bodies in or near a graveyard where he lived in Barking, east London and proceeded to foil police with elaborate cover-ups.

-Prior to the sentencing, the court heard statements from the loved ones of the four murder victims and one of Port's sex assault victims, which were summarized by prosecutor Jonathan Rees QC.
+Jack Taylor's sister Donna said: "We finally have justice for Jack and the other boys.
+A sick and twisted scumbag will never be able to hurt or destroy any other family's life.
+Jack can finally rest in peace."

+The family are planning to sue the police for failing to properly investigate the earlier deaths of Walgate, Kovari and Whitworth.
+They believe their son, who was a forklift truck driver, would still be alive if they had linked the deaths and caught Port earlier.

-Walgate's mother said her son's death had "devastated and broken the family," according to PA, while Daniel Whitworth's father Adam said he had been given "a life sentence of grief."
+Prior to the sentencing, in victim impact statements, Walgate's mother said her son's death had "devastated and broken the family," while Daniel Whitworth's father Adam said he had been given "a life sentence of grief."

-Kovari's brother Adam spoke of the difficulty in telling their mother of his death, saying: "There is no pain greater than losing a child," and Jack Taylor's family told how his murder had turned their lives "upside down."

-The Taylor family said they had "truly fallen apart" as a result of Jack's murder.
-PA reports that they plan to sue the police over their handling of the case.
+Kovari's brother Adam spoke of the difficulty in telling their mother of his death, saying: "There is no pain greater than losing a child," and the Taylor family said they had "truly fallen apart" as a result of Jack's murder.

-A sex attack victim, who cannot be identified, told the court he blamed himself for not reporting the assault sooner saying that if he had spoke out, he might have been able to prevent Taylor's death.
+A sex attack victim, who cannot be identified, told the court he blamed himself for not reporting the assault sooner, saying that if he had spoke out, he might have been able to prevent Taylor's death.

+Port was given a second life sentence for the rape charges and another ten years for administering drugs.

-Cases dismissed as drug overdoses
+Cases dismissed as overdoses

-PA reports that in mitigation, Port's counsel said he had "descended into a vortex ... he graduated from a fetish to a fixation from a fixation to a compulsion."
+In mitigation, Port's counsel said he had "descended into a vortex ... he graduated from a fetish to a fixation from a fixation to a compulsion."

-UK police are reviewing the chemsex-related deaths of 58 other men, previously dismissed as drug overdoses, amid fears some may be linked to Port.
+The fall-out of the Port case is likely to continue: UK police are reviewing the chemsex-related deaths of 58 other men, previously dismissed as drug overdoses, amid fears some may be linked to Port.

-The UK's independent police watchdog has launched an investigation into 17 police officers for misconduct in the case.
+And the UK's independent police watchdog has launched an investigation into 17 police officers for misconduct in the case.

 Despite striking similarities in all four cases, police did not realize that a serial killer was at work.

+Interviewed by police a second time, he changed his story to suggest Walgate had visited his flat but had died by giving himself an overdose.
+He said dragged the body outside so that the police would not suspect him of murder.
+Officers took Port at his word, and charged him with trying to pervert the course of justice.

+"Whether the police were right to do so, in the light of what they knew or ought to have found out, is for others to decide, having thoroughly inquired into the matter," he said.

-Port was even jailed for perverting the course of justice relating to his first victim, Walgate, but was freed a few months later to kill again.
+Port was convicted and jailed for lying to the police, but was freed months later to kill again.

 He was eventually caught when police found CCTV footage of him with one of his victims at a local station, and his DNA was found on a bottle of GHB planted in Taylor's trouser pocket.